GeorgeLeithead/SccmComInterop/README.md

 # SccmComInterop
-A COM interop library for integration with Microsoft Configuration Management.
+A COM interop library for integration with Microsoft Configuration Management (SCCM) 2012.